StanfordBioinformatics/AnnotationHive/Import.md

 After creating AnnotationList Table successfully, then you can import your annotation sets from Google Storage.
 Here are the main options:

-* **--annotationType**: This provides whether the annotation is Varaiant or Generic annotation dataset.
+* **--annotationType**: This provides whether the annotation is Variant or Generic annotation dataset.
 This is a required field.
 * **--bigQueryDatasetId**: This provides a BigQuery dataset ID
 * **--annotationInputTextBucketAddr**: This provides the URI of inputfile which contains annotations.
 This is a required field.
 * **--annotationSetInfo**: This provides more info about the annotationset (e.g., Link='http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/ensGene.txt.gz').
 This is an optional filed.